celestiaorg/celestia-app/specs/src/shares.md

 ## Share Format

+### Share Version

+The share version is a 7-bit big-endian unsigned integer that is used to indicate the version of the [share format](#share-format).
+A new share version MUST be introduced if the share format changes in a way that is not backwards compatible.
+There are two share versions [share version 0](#share-version-0) and [share version 1](#share-version-1).

+### Share Version 0

 Every share has a fixed size [`SHARE_SIZE`](./consensus.md#constants).
 The share format below is consistent for all shares:

 - The first [`NAMESPACE_VERSION_SIZE`](./consensus.md#constants) bytes of a share's raw data is the namespace version of that share (denoted by "namespace version" in the figure below).